munificent/craftinginterpreters/book/methods-and-initializers.md

 defined on the instance's class.
 That should return some kind of object that the user can then call like a function.

-The obvious approach would be to look up the method in the class's method table and return the ObjClosure associated with that name.
+The obvious approach is to look up the method in the class's method table and return the ObjClosure associated with that name.
 But we also need to remember that when you access a method, `this` gets bound to the instance the method was accessed from.
 Here's the example from [when we added methods to jlox][jlox]:

 [jlox]: classes.html#methods-on-classes